 Sclerotherapy is the treatment of choice for both spider veins and reticular veins.
 The technique involves injecting a FDA approved chemical sclerosant into the abnormal veins using an extremely small needle and syringe.
 The desired effect is to damage the inside lumen of the vessel such that the vessel closes down and dies; eventually getting reabsorbed by the body.
 Sclerotherapy is not painless.
 The typical patient will feel a small sting from the needle followed by a mild burning from the sclerosant.
 This burning will usually remain for only a few seconds before dissipating.

 Some practices may treat small and medium veins with microphlebectomy, a procedure using local anesthesia that numbs the surrounding tissue and allows for the removal of these veins through tiny incisions.
-However, this procedure, also called “stripping,” is not utilized at The Sheen Vein Institute since sclerotherapy is less invasive and produces better results without the scarring.
+However, this procedure, also called “stripping,” is not utilized at The Sheen Vein Institute in St. Louis since sclerotherapy is less invasive and produces better results without the scarring.

 Vein disease did not develop overnight and it will not go away overnight.
 For most individuals, it can take a series of office visits over a two or three month period in order to properly treat an individual’s large ropy, spider and/or reticular veins.

 As our bodies age, many people begin to notice spider veins appearing on their legs.
 At first, it may not seem so serious, and many people have resigned themselves to visible veins as a natural part of aging.
 However, there are several causes of spider veins that can be treated and prevent worsening of the…Read More